Reciprocal versus Parasocial Relationships in Online Social Networks: Structure and Evolution

 \subsection{Summary and implications}

-In summary, we find that reciprocal edges mainly connect users with similar degrees while parasocial edges mainly link ordinary users and popular ones.
-However, the impacts of reciprocal edges linking ordinary and popular users on the network structures become increasingly significant as the social networks evolve.
+In summary, we find that reciprocal edges are more likely to connect users with similar degrees while parasocial edges are more likely to link ordinary users and popular ones.
+However, the impacts of reciprocal edges linking ordinary and popular users on the network structures increase slowly as the social networks evolve.
 Moreover, parasocial edges, although making nodes' parasocial neighbors more than their reciprocal neighbors, connect the parasocial neighbors more tightly.

 Our findings have significant implications for directed social network modeling.
+Existing directed network models such as Preferential Attachment models~\cite{Barabasi99,Zlati09}, Copying model~\cite{Kleinberg99}, Forest Fire model~\cite{Leskovec05}, Kronecker Graph models~\cite{Leskovec10-JMLR}, and Social-Attribute network model~\cite{Gong12-imc} cannot capture the various degree (i.e., in, out, parasocial, and reciprocal degrees) distributions at the same time.
+Very recently, Durak et al.~\cite{Durak13} designed a scalable model that can match all specified degree distributions.
+Although their work is an important step towards realistic directed social network modeling, it only focuses on degree distributions.

-Existing directed social network models only try to match directed network metrics, thus possibly cannot match network metrics of the corresponding parasocial and reciprocal versions.
-For instance, we observe that the parasocial and reciprocal versions of directed social networks behave qualitatively differently with respect to assortativity coefficients.
-Unfortunately, we find that existing directed social network models (e.g.,~\cite{Leskovec10-JMLR,Gong12-imc}) cannot capture such assortativity behavior.
+We observe that the parasocial versions and reciprocal versions of directed social networks behave (qualitatively) differently with respect to various network metrics (e.g., assortativity coefficients and clustering coeffients).
+These observations are new dimensions that constrain and guide the designs of more realistic directed social network models.
+For instance, one natural question is how to generate a directed social network whose parasocial version has neutral assortativity but reciprocal version has positive assortativity.
 Our observations of the global and local structures of the reciprocal and parasocial edges could give us insights on the designs of better directed social network models.